 Our time with Ryan ended with a delicious surprise: our first taste of Poças Wines’s just-issued Soberbo Vermouth.
 Produced from a remastered recipe featuring white port and white still wine, the aperitif gets its lively herbal bouquet and flavors from botanicals, all sourced from Poças vineyards.

 * * *

-Catavino’s beverage tour is a lively complement to more food-intensive explorations of Porto and Portugal’s culinary delights.
-The story of Portugal in 5 glasses is also a teaser to the in-depth experiences offered by Catavino Tours.
-And it proved to be a delightful way to experience one of Porto’s newest cultural spaces. theLAB offers wine workshops, tastings and events, and its small shop featuring organic and biodynamic wines from the Douro and other wine regions of Portugal.
+The beverage tour was a lively complement to more food-intensive explorations of Porto and Portugal’s culinary delights.
+It was also a teaser to the in-depth experiences offered by Catavino Tours and a delightful way to experience one of Porto’s newest cultural spaces. theLAB offers wine workshops, tastings and events, and its small shop featuring organic and biodynamic wines from the Douro and other wine regions of Portugal.

 * * *

 Thank you, William and Ryan, for taking us to places in Porto that we have not previously experienced, and for sharing your expertise and Portugal stories in such a delightful way!